Code-Institute-Submissions/flask-training-calendar/README.md

 * Set up a newsfeed where users can view activities of other users as they create them.
 * notifications for a user when a follower comments on one of their workouts.
 * Enable users to comment on individual photos.
+* A calendar view where users can view there upcoming workouts on a calendar and change the dates of the workouts by clicking and dragging.
+* I would like to further refine the style, for example on the image gallery, I would like to make the simple thumbnail grid more visually appealing.

 ## Testing